inspirehep/author.xml/README.md

 <a name="needtogetstarted"></a>
 ## What do I need to get started?
-1. Get the file author.dtd.
+1. Get the file author.dtd [How do I get the author.dtd file?](#getauthordtd).
 This is file contains the rules that your author.xml file will be checked ("validated") against.
+1. Get the template file author.xml.
+You will fill this author.xml template file with the details of your collaboration's authors.
+1. Once completed, your author.xml file should be validated against the author.dtd file (mentioned in 1.).
+1. Following validation, you can submit the author.xml file along with your submission to arXiv in a .tar ball.
+1. Please contact us at authors@inspirehep.net if you need assistance.

 <a name="getauthordtd"></a>
 ### How do I get the author.dtd file?